Quantum Temporal Fusion Transformer: Variational Quantum Algorithm

 The outcomes of this measurement are then fed into a cost function, defined by the optimization model.
 This cost function evaluates the performance of the parameterized quantum circuit and guides the update of its parameters during training.
 Based on the cost function, an optimization algorithm - either gradient-based or gradient-free is applied to minimize or maximize the objective.
 This process updates the parameters of the quantum circuit, which is then executed iteratively until convergence or for a fixed number of epochs.
 After completing the iterative steps, the quantum circuit is considered optimized for the given model and produces an approximate optimal solution.

-One of the most important advantages of VQA is their robustness against quantum noise~\cite{kandala2017hardware, farhi2014quantum, mcclean2016theory}, making them suitable for implementation on today’s Noisy Intermediate-Scale Quantum (NISQ) devices.
+One of the most important advantages of VQA is its robustness against quantum noise~\cite{kandala2017hardware, farhi2014quantum, mcclean2016theory}, making it suitable for implementation on today’s Noisy Intermediate-Scale Quantum (NISQ) devices.
 VQAs have been successfully applied across various domains in machine learning and artificial intelligence, including classification~\cite{schuld2020circuit, havlivcek2019supervised, farhi2018classification, benedetti2019parameterized}, generative modeling~\cite{dallaire2018quantum}, deep reinforcement learning~\cite{chen2020variational}, and transfer learning~\cite{mari2020transfer}.